nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Every item is made up of an item name, location and quantity.
 Expiry date and tags are optional.

-Expiry date of an item will be shown in orange if the item is expiring in 3 days.
+Expiry date of an item will be shown in orange if the item is expiring within the next 3 days.
 Expiry date of an item will be shown in red if the item has expired.

 2 items are identical when they have the exact same name, location and expiry date.